bcgov/aries-vcr/docs/README.md

 To accomplish this the docker compose file defines simple sleep commands to pause the startup for these services.
 It would be nice to develop a more deterministic solution for the start-up orchestration.
 In the case of the API server it would sufficient to detect that Solr and PostgreSQL are responding, however, in the case of the Schema-Spy service this would be insufficient as the API server needs time to create or migrate the schema to the latest version before Schema-Spy starts.

-## Indy Catalyst Issuer Controller
+## Aries VCR Issuer Controller

 There are two issuer-verifier agents that are available for use with your project.
-The simplified issuer controller recommended for quick-start is the [Indy Catalyst Issuer Controller](https://github.com/bcgov/indy-catalyst-issuer-controller/blob/master/GettingStartedTutorial.md#von-agent-getting-started-tutorial)
+The simplified issuer controller recommended for quick-start is the [Aries VCR Issuer Controller](https://github.com/bcgov/aries-vcr-issuer-controller/blob/master/GettingStartedTutorial.md#von-agent-getting-started-tutorial).

 ### Initialize the project